yilinsun7/SIR-based-disease-spreading-model/README.md

 **Programming Language:** Python (ipynb)

-**Keywords:** Implementing mathematical models with Python, 2D model visualization with Matplotlib, selecting and evaluating model parameters.
+**Keywords:** Object-Oriented Programming, Implementing mathematical models with Python, 2D model visualization with Matplotlib, selecting and evaluating model parameters.

 In this project, I worked with three teammates to model how a new disease spreads throughout a population with the implementation of